 Before you look to sell your business, you need to create an exit strategy to increase the value.
 One way to do this is by reducing churn rate, which can be done through a variety of clever processes, such as detecting when a customer is thinking of or going to leave and offering new incentives to keep them on and maintain higher net revenue retention.

 1. Ask your customers.
-Analyze why churn occurs by speaking and engaging with your customers.
+Analyze why churn occurs by speaking and engaging with your existing customers.
 Run NPS surveys and truly understand objectively what you can do to improve your product.

 3. Target the right audience.
 It’s better to target those who appreciate the long-term value of your product and see it as an investment in good quality.
 No matter how sophisticated your retention tricks are, they may all go down the drain if you are attracting the wrong audience.